 Noise and Operations Monitoring System

 The Metropolitan Airports Commission Noise and Operations Monitoring System (MACNOMS) is one of the largest and most elaborate flight track and aircraft noise monitoring systems in the country.
-This system collects noise data from 39 Remote Monitoring Towers located around MSP and acquires flight track data through the use of eight multilateration sensors located throughout the Twin Cities metro area.
+This system collects noise data from 39 Remote Monitoring Towers located around MSP and collects flight track data through a multi-sensor surveillance data feed available for the U.S. National Airspace System.
 The data collected include noise levels, aircraft types, flight tracks and flight information.
 Public access to these data is available through the Tools & Reports page.

 MSP Noise News Newsletter